jagreehal/typescript-mcp-workshop/README.md

 This workshop demonstrates both **local** and **remote** MCP implementations using TypeScript, progressing from basic concepts to production-ready servers that work with Claude, ChatGPT, and other MCP clients.

-## Workshop Philosophy

-This workshop is structured to provide **more comprehensive coverage** than existing guides by:

-- **Progressive Learning**: Start with local servers, then move to remote HTTP servers
-- **Production-Ready Examples**: Full OAuth 2.1, session management, and deployment
-- **Multiple Transport Protocols**: Support both legacy (HTTP+SSE) and modern (Streamable HTTP)
-- **Real-World Integration**: Connect to actual APIs, not just toy examples
-- **Spec Compliance**: Implement all required MCP endpoints and behaviors

 ## Prerequisites

 The workshop requires the following tools to be installed: